Editor’s note: This article was updated Sept. 8, 2020.

 - Prioritize swimming before stand up paddleboarding.
 If kids can’t swim, they aren’t ready for the board.

 - There is a right way to board the paddleboard.
 Seat kids on the board before getting on yourself.

 - Kneel first for best results.
 Start paddling from a kneeling position instead of trying to stand right away.

 - Have fun!
 You never know what lifelong love of water sports are forming for your child because of the time you’re taking to play today.

-Mom and AfL Role Model, Tanya Koob, is also a big fan of paddleboarding and she wrote a blog post outlining why it’s a great activity to introduce to the family.
-Check out her top 5 reasons and the beautiful paddleboarding photos she took throughout Western Canada.
-They will inspire you to head out on your own paddleboarding adventure.
+Mom and AfL Role Model Tanya Koob is also a big fan of stand up paddleboarding and she wrote a blog post outlining why it’s a great activity to introduce to the family.
+Check out her top five reasons and the beautiful paddleboarding photos she took throughout Western Canada.
+They will inspire you to head out on your own SUP adventure.

 And, by the way, if things don’t go according to plan, don’t worry.
-Active Mom, Van, explains why it’s still worth it.
+Active mom Van Colden explains why it’s still worth it.